thejcannon/thejcannon.me/next/index.md

 ---
-title: My thoughts on ruff (and now uv)
+title: My thoughts on ruff
 subtitle: I have thoughts, and they aren't what you think (I think).
 ---